Transmission Cost of Service line item rate increase

 How we help minimize future increases

 Power Rush Hour doesn’t end when summer does — effectively managing our energy use is a lifelong effort.
 That’s why we renew our existing programs to reduce peak use, such as conservation voltage reduction and interconnection.
-It’s also why we never stop pursuing new initiatives to reduce peak use, such as our Time-of-Use Rate and Cooperative Solar Rate.
+It’s also why we never stop pursuing new initiatives to reduce peak use, such as our Time-of-Use Rate.
 Learn more about Power Rush Hour.

 How can I lower my bill?